Linear Models

 To check the normality of our residuals and:

 to check homoscedasticity/homogeneity of variance.
-Again you can find all the function in the performance package (part fo the Easystats collection)
+Again you can find all the function in the performance package (part of the Easystats collection)

 Back to top